h3li0p4us3/AIO_VPN/README.md

-# All in One VPN Service Installer
+# All in One VPN Server Installer

 The **AIO VPN Installer** is a project that simplifies the installation process of VPN servers on Windows computers.
 It provides an easy and convenient way to set up multiple VPN services quickly.